Full Barbarian Class Guide for 5e

 9th level

 Once you hit 9th level, your critical hits will start doing massive damage.
 This is because the Brutal Critical feature allows you to roll an additional die of extra damage whenever you manage to get a critical hit on a melee-weapon attack.
-This is huge but also interesting considering the weapon strategies we talked about earlier.

 It specifically states that we can add “one extra damage die when determining the extra damage for a critical hit with a melee attack.”
 While that will increase to two extra damage dice at 13th level and three extra damage dice at 17th level, it does refer to the specific number of dice, not a recurring amount of damage.